Raoof128/BIRDZTWA/SUPPORT.md

 We want to make it easy to get help and provide feedback for the Browser Isolation Toolkit.

 ## Reporting Issues
-- Create an issue in the public tracker: https://github.com/issues
+- Create an issue in the community tracker: https://github.com/orgs/community/discussions/categories/q-a
 - Include reproduction steps, expected/actual behavior, and environment details.
 - Mark security concerns as "security" in the title and avoid sharing sensitive data.

 ## Feature Requests
-- Open a discussion thread: https://github.com/discussions
+- Open a discussion thread: https://github.com/orgs/community/discussions/categories/ideas
 - Describe the use case, proposed solution, and alternatives considered.

 ## Contact and Questions